zouppen/hackbus/README.md

 ## Installation

-If you have Debian or Ubuntu, I'd recommend installing all dependencies from their repositories to minimize package clutter.
+If you have Debian or Ubuntu, I'd recommend installing all available dependencies from their repositories to minimize package clutter.

+Then, only curl-aeson and hacbus itself are installed user-wide.

 ```
 sudo apt install \